EconometricInstitute/feb22012-programming-website/data/week3/3-class-inheritance.md

 We have now seen the two ways in which we can achieve polymorphism with classes: *interfaces* and *inheritance*.
 For (class) inheritance, subtype and supertype relationships work the same as with interfaces: the type of a subclass is a *specialization* of a superclass, and the superclass is a *generalization* of the subclass.
-These relations are always transative, and the general type conversion rules apply.
+These relations are always transitive, and the general type conversion rules apply.
 Converting a type to a more general type is always possible and can be done automatically, whereas conversion from a more general type to a more specific type needs special care.
+Because of transitivity, subtype and supertype relations can have several intermediate types but still be called subtype or supertype.
+If a distinction is needed, we call a relation without intermediates a *direct* supertype, subtype, supertype or subclass relation.

 Moreover, a class **can have at most one direct superclass** but **implement any non-negative number of interfaces**.
 Consider the following example: